lctseng/MFRC522_Ruby/README.md

 The library provide basic access to ISO 14443-3 and ISO 14443-4 protocol, so it shouldn't be a problem.

+##Known issue

+I can't get my reader to work at baud rate higher than 106kBd, so the baud rate negotiation in ISO 14443-4 will be fixed to 106kBd until I found the workaround.

 ##Get started

 Check out files in folder `test` for example usage.